 Spiliopoulos S, Kitrou PM, Brountzos EN.
 Revisiting endovascular treatment in below-the-knee disease.
 Are drug-eluting stents the best option?
 World J Cardiol 2018; In press

 Patients with below the knee arterial disease are mainly suffering from critical limb ischemia (CLI), the malignant expression of peripheral arterial disease (PAD)[1].
 Additionally, a large percentage of CLI patients with BTK disease are suffering from diabetes or chronic renal failure (CRF) or both[2].
 Specifically, patients with diabetes and CLI should undergo prompt revascularization as the survival rate in such patients has been reported to be as low as 25% at 5 years, while diabetes has been correlated with increased risk of limb amputation and repeat revascularization procedures[2].
 These fundamental characteristics of below-the-knee (BTK) disease demarcate the therapeutic approach.
 More specifically, CLI sets the goal of treatment, which is limb salvage, rather than increasing walking distance as in cases of intermittent claudication.
 Limb salvage is strongly related with a direct, immediate and acute flow restoration to the foot, also described as immediate lumen gain.
 Traditional endovascular treatment algorithm suggests the use of balloon angioplasty or bare metal stenting (BMS) as a bail-out option in cases of residual stenosis or flow-limiting dissection.
 However, diabetes and CRF contribute to the formation of an aggressive, hard, atherosclerotic plaque with marked calcifications which is resistant to balloon dilation, reducing the possibility of achieving an adequate acute luminal gain with the use of plain balloon angioplasty[2].
 Therefore, in this specific population, the use of stents is, in many occasions, mandatory in order to obtain an acceptable immediate outcome.
 As outcomes of BMS in infrapopliteal arteries have been similar to those attained by balloon angioplasty and short-term patency was not warranted, several studies including multicenter randomized controlled trials (RCTs), investigated the use of infrapopliteal drug-eluting stents (DES) and the evidence in favor of this technology, widely used in coronary disease, began to build up[3,4].
 As a result, a significant volume of high-level evidence supporting the safety and effectiveness of infrapopliteal DES has emerged in the literature, motivating the Trans-Atlantic Society Consensus II update, to endorse the use of DES in the treatment algorithm of CLI and establish endovascular treatment as a valid and successful alternative to surgery.
 Notably, the specific consensus document supports the use of DES in short-length infrapopliteal lesions[1].
-The endovascular devices currently available for the treatment of infrapopliteal arterial disease are summarized in table 1.
+The endovascular devices currently available for the treatment of infrapopliteal arterial disease are summarized in Table 1.

 Looking at the available data, Fusaro et al[5] in a 2013 meta-analysis of 5 RCTs (611 patients), infrapopliteal DES use significantly decreased major amputations and reinterventions, compared to plain balloon angioplasty or BMS.